amirsalarsafaei/kenar-xo/README.md

 A Tic-tac-toe (XO) chatbot built using Kenar APIs.
 Play the classic game against an AI opponent directly in your divar chat!

 ## Disclaimer
-I created this chatbot for divar kenar APIs demo in only 3 hours, so it don't expect it to be clean and performant.
+I created this chatbot for divar kenar APIs demo in only 3 hours, so don't expect it to be clean and performant.

 ## 🎮 Features